 Assuming there is enough water on the grounds, which there appears to be, this would be a great modern day project to finish, something that would give Scotty’s castle an additional attraction akin to the Neptune pool at Hearst Castle near Cambria on California’s central coast.
 Whether this is a project the National Park Service would be interested in remains to be seen.
 The majority of the pool is definitely already constructed but some remodeling and restoration would of course need to be done as its been many years since its original construction.
 This was be an absolutely awesome project to be involved with.

-At the time of our latest update, tickets for adults are $22 for the tour of the main Castle.
+At the time of our latest update, tickets for adults are $30 for the tour of the main castle.
 Underground tours are also available – they may not run every day in the summer time as there are less visitors then in the winter time.
 Tours start at 9am and run at least once an hour, but more so in the “winter” months November to April.

 To “set” yourself in the time period, pick up one of the 1939 “Castle Chronicles”.
 This is a reprint of a newspaper set in 1939.
-So you can read about the latest gold strikes, mine fires, the new trans-ocean air service to be started between NYC and the UK, or you can read about Gandhi’s latest fasting.
+Visitors can read about the latest gold strikes, mine fires, the new trans-ocean air service to be started between NYC and the UK, or read about Gandhi’s latest fasting.
 In addition period ads and prices are listed.

 Each tour lasts approximately 50 minutes and is conducted by a guide who is dressed in clothing and has the persona of someone living in the 1930s.
 The tour starts just outside the castle gates and then proceeds into the main living room.
 For being constructed the late 20’s this castle was a real engineering marvel.
 In part, waterfalls kept the castle cool in the summer as the main room had a big waterfall that helped cool the house with the cold spring water.
 In the tunnels burlap sacks were soaked in water and then hung in tunnels in front of strong fans.
 This also helped cool the house considerably.
 On site power was generated and provided electricity for the house.
 Refrigeration was also provided in the house.
 You can still see remnants of a solar heating system on the side of the hill overlooking the Castle.
 A special South/West facing windowed room was available for the winter when things cooled down considerably.
 The castle also contains many European antiques, furniture and rugs.
 Johnson sent several of his employees to Europe during the construction to bring back such items.
 A good collection of Indian baskets is also contained in one of the rooms upstairs.